zach-dubroc/fast-af/README.md

 ## Usage

-To initialize a project, in an existing root folder:
+To initialize a project, in the root folder:

 ```sh
 fast-af sm .